flotiq/flotiq-cli/README.md

 ### Purge data in Flotiq account

+`flotiq purge [flotiqApiKey] [options]`

 This command will remove all data from your account.
 Great for testing imports.
 Command require additional confirmation.

-Execute:
-`flotiq purge [flotiqApiKey] [options]`

 **Parameters**
 * `flotiqApiKey` - read and write API key to your Flotiq account